© 2026 KAWC, PO Box 929, Yuma, AZ 85366, info@kawc.org, 877-838-5292

 He used his speech to highlight city and community development projects.

-“We’re a growing community and we’ve got great city employees taking us into the future," Nicholls told KAWC.
+“We’re a growing community and we’ve got great city employees and leaders who are taking us into the future," Nicholls told KAWC.
 "We have some challenges but we’re facing those head on.”

 —-